Climate Change Awareness

 For trade unions, there are three main challenges in the coming years:

-• Lobbying the UN to make the Paris Agreement really effective.
+• Campaigning for the UN to make the Paris Agreement really effective.

 • Unions to work together for a just transition, and collectively to agree a plan for a zero-carbon future